JoshSmith84/JoshSmith84/README.md

 My name is Josh.
 I work in IT.
 Specifically onboarding/offboarding clients for the MSP I work for.
 I handle the tasks related to rolling out toolsets (RMM, AV, MDR, etc) through automation.
 While most of that automation is built around the RMM leveraging Powershell, Windows batch, etc, I have absolutely fallen in love with Python, and wish I could use it more at work.
 It's quickly taking over my other hobbies such as Chess and music.

 I've decided I want to make Python more than a hobby.
-Therefore, I am continually learning Python, strengthening my programming basics through reptition.

 I’m currently working on any and all projects I have an idea for.
 Incorporating as many libraries/modules as I can.
 Tutorials and Udemy courses are great (Big thanks to teachers such as Tim Buchalka and Al Sweigart who make this process easier than it would be otherwise), but I learn best by working on real projects.